 - Reviewing all mainstreamed genetic testing reports.

-- Creating reflex referrals to HCP for all patients who have a pathogenic/likely pathogenic variant or a concerning variant of uncertain significance.
+- Creating reflex referrals to HCP for all patients who have a pathogenic variant, likely pathogenic variant, or a concerning variant of uncertain significance (VUS)

-- Notifying you when your patient’s report is ready for you to review and whether we have created a reflex referral to HCP for your patient.
+- Notifying you by email when a pathogenic/likely pathogenic or concerning VUS is identified and a reflex referral to the HCP has been made for your patient.